-The members of our nominating and corporate governance are Teresa Briggs, James B. Lockhart III and Douglas R. Brown.
-Douglas R. Brown serves as the chair of the nominating and corporate governance committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a nominating and corporate governance committee of the board of directors.
+The members of our nominating and corporate governance will be Teresa Briggs, James B. Lockhart III and Douglas R. Brown.
+Douglas R. Brown will serve as chair of the nominating and corporate governance committee.
 Under the NYSE listing standards, all the directors on the nominating and corporate governance committee must be independent.

-We have adopted a nominating and corporate governance committee charter, which details the purpose and responsibilities of the nominating and corporate governance committee, including:
+We have adopted a nominating and corporate governance committee charter, which will detail the purpose and responsibilities of the nominating and corporate governance committee, including:

-- identifying, screening and reviewing individuals qualified to serve as directors, consistent with criteria approved by the board, and recommending to the board of directors candidates for nomination for appointment at the annual general meeting or to fill vacancies on the board of directors; - developing and recommending to the board of directors and overseeing implementation of our corporate governance guidelines; - coordinating and overseeing the annual self-evaluation of the board of directors, its committees, individual directors and management in the governance of the company; and - reviewing on a regular basis our overall corporate governance and recommending improvements as and when necessary.
+- · identifying, screening and reviewing individuals qualified to serve as directors, consistent with criteria approved by the board, and recommending to the board of directors candidates for nomination for appointment at the annual general meeting or to fill vacancies on the board of directors; - · developing and recommending to the board of directors and overseeing implementation of our corporate governance guidelines; - · coordinating and overseeing the annual self-evaluation of the board of directors, its committees, individual directors and management in the governance of the company; and - reviewing on a regular basis our overall corporate governance and recommending improvements as and when necessary.